North Korean defectors: China

 Before 2009, over 70% of female North Korean defectors were victims of human trafficking.
 Due to their vulnerability as illegal migrants, they were sold for cheap prices, around 3,000 to 10,000 yuan.
 According to defector testimonies, those repatriated to North Korea are sentenced to penal-labour colonies (and/or executed), where Chinese-fathered babies are executed "to protect North Korean pure blood," and pregnant repatriates get forced abortions.
 After 2009, the percentage of female North Korean defectors with experience of human trafficking decreased to 15% since large numbers of defectors began to enter South Korea through organized groups led by brokers.
 Academics Andrei Lankov and Kyunghee Kook have disputed the label of human trafficking or forced marriages for some cases.
 Lankov wrote in 2010 that many Chinese husbands attempt to improve their Korean wives' official standing and may try expensively bribing the officials to get them a Chinese Resident Identity Card where they are registered as China-born ethnic Koreans.

 In the early to mid-1990s, the Chinese government was relatively tolerant with the issue of North Korean defectors.
 Unless the North Korean government sent special requests, the Chinese government did not display serious control of the residence of North Koreans in Chinese territory.
-However, along with intensified North Korean famine in the late 1990s, the number of defectors sharply increased, which raised international attention.
+However, along with intensified North Korean famine in the late 1990s, the number of defectors drastically increased, which raised international attention.
 As a result, China stepped up the inspection of North Korean defectors and began their deportations.
 According to a 2014 paper from the Hankuk University of Foreign Studies, South Korean authorities in China would generally be unable (or unwilling) to help North Korean escapees who approached them, although there were exceptions where South Korea had requested Chinese permission for the transfer of a North Korean escapee who entered a South Korean diplomatic compound.
 Requests have usually been granted after 1–3 years.

 In June 2002, a diplomatic row broke out between China and South Korea after Chinese security guards dragged a would-be asylum seeker from Seoul's embassy in Beijing.
 Before the incident, China had reportedly allowed North Koreans inside other foreign missions to go to South Korea by way of a third country, including a North Korean family who was detained in Shenyang on May.
 In 2012, Beijing allowed 5 defectors to leave for South Korea after they had spent three years in China.